Renaissance in Ferrara: Ercole de' Roberti

-The Pala di Santa Maria in Porto (1479–1481), created for the church of Santa Maria in Porto, near Ravenna, exemplifies a contrasting approach.
-In this work, the expressive tensions are confined to a few bas-reliefs adorning the base of the Virgin's throne.
-The overall composition prioritizes a sense of serene and balanced harmony, achieved through the use of symmetrical color arrangements.
-The dynamic architecture of the throne adds a lively element, while simultaneously revealing an open panorama at its base.
-This lower section alludes to the mythical foundation of the church and features small columns meticulously rendered with sensitivity to the light effects on marble.
+The Santa Maria in Porto Altarpiece (executed between 1479 and 1481) in the church of Santa Maria in Porto near Ravenna adopts a very different approach.
+In this work, most of the emotional intensity is restricted to several bas-reliefs at the base of the Virgin's throne.
+The composition instead projects a calm balance through the use of symmetrical colour arrangements.
+The animated structure of the throne introduces movement and opens onto a landscape below.
+The lower section alludes to the mythical foundation of the church and features marble columns painted with delicate attention to light.